was successfully added to your cart.

 De-identification requires precise detection and removal or anonymization of sensitive information.
 Relying on an LLM to perform this task could result in occasional inaccuracies or missed instances of sensitive data.
 On the other hand, dedicated de-identification tools or models, such as Spark NLP for Healthcare, are specifically designed for this purpose and are more reliable.

-Despite the concerns, some users are still interested in using LLMs for de-identification tasks due to the simplicity of the process (e.g., providing a prompt and text, then receiving a de-identified version).
+Despite the concerns, some users are still interested in using Healthcare LLMs for de-identification tasks due to the simplicity of the process (e.g., providing a prompt and text, then receiving a de-identified version).
 As such, we aimed to assess ChatGPT’s performance in the de-identification task and compare it to Spark NLP for Healthcare.

 Moreover, obfuscation techniques such as length consistency, name consistency, gender consistency, age consistency, clinical consistency, day shift consistency, and date format consistency play a crucial role in maintaining data consistency and usefulness after de-identification, which we will not delve into in this blog post.